Squirkey89/Sport-Quiz/README.md

 ## The Leaderboard <div id='id-leaderboard'>

 The leaderboard collects the top five scores of the game and displays them in order of the highest.
 The scores when submitted an API google spreadsheet.
 That information is then taken from the spreadsheet and displayed in the leaderboard it will take the highest scores no matter what order they are in the spreadsheet.
-THis is a great feature as this allows the users to check their progress and see what they have to do to climb up that leaderboard.&nbsp;
+This is a great feature as this allows the users to check their progress and see what they have to do to climb up that leaderboard.&nbsp;

 ![leaderboard](https://user-images.githubusercontent.com/91072896/154074463-5a68b7a2-3b29-4936-bcea-3b2e52a5b0a4.png)